 The best way to ensure a long and happy relationship with your Weimaraner is to purchase from a responsible breeder.
 While the WCA does not endorse or recommend specific breeders, we do suggest several resources to locate ethical, responsible breeders.

-The WCA recommends puppy buyers begin the search process by contacting a a local club in your area.
+The WCA recommends puppy buyers begin the search process by contacting a local club in your area.
 A list of local Weimaraner clubs can be found here: Weimaraner Regional Clubs

 If there is no local WCA club based in your vicinity; or there are no pups currently available from WCA member breeders, you may contact the WCA National Breeder Referral office: